 Focusing is a simple self-integration tool that anyone can learn to use.
-It involves holding an open, non-judgemental attention to an internal knowing which is directly experienced but is not yet conscious thought or words.
+It involves holding an open, non-judgemental attention to an internal knowing which is directly experienced but is not yet conscious.
 Focusing can, among other things, be used to help one become clear on what one feels or wants, to obtain new insights about one's situation, and to stimulate change or healing (Cornell & McGavin, 2008).
-Focusing utilizes the felt sense of the client to direct inner explorations into sensations that inform other feelings, thoughts, behaviours, and beliefs on a not-yet-conscious level.
+Focusing utilizes the felt sense of the client to direct inner explorations into sensations that inform other feelings, thoughts, behaviors, and beliefs on a not-yet-conscious level.
 Creating presence for these "parts" allows them to emerge in one's consciousness.

 Developed by psychotherapist Eugene Gendlin, Focusing emerged from a collaboration with Carl Rogers, the founder of humanistic psychology.
 Ann Weiser Cornell, a linguist and former student of Gendlin, later expanded the theory to incorporate the ideas of presence, neutrality, and the inner witness.

 In my experience, using Focusing to make the unconscious conscious can produce many positive and powerful effects such as:

 • Illuminating the difference between thoughts and feelings, thus granting access to a wider array of experiences.

 • Engaging the mental and physical body, as well as the subtle bodies, in the healing process (as opposed to traditional talk therapy that can be over-identified with the mental body).

 • Allowing one to name and release previously unconscious feelings, thoughts, behaviors, and beliefs that were “running” one’s life.